ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 You can then click on save.

-Now, click on credentials and create all the 3 things required: API Keys, OAuth client ID and Service Accounts:
+Now, click on credentials and create all the 3 things required: API Keys, OAuth client ID and Service Account:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-3-docker-tutorial/image-9.jpg" alt="linearly separable data">